jessgschueler/airflow-orchard/README.md

     ```
     docker-compose up airflow-init
     ```
-* Run the DAG in the Airflow GUI from http://localhost:8080
+* Run the DAGs in the Airflow GUI from http://localhost:8080

 ## Known Bugs
 * None at this time